Lagan College

-Lagan College is an integrated secondary school in Belfast, Northern Ireland.
-It holds a total of around 1540 students.
+Lagan College is a grant maintained integrated secondary school in Belfast, Northern Ireland.
+It holds a total of around 1480 students (as of 2025).
 It was formed in 1981 as the first integrated school in Northern Ireland and contains students of mainly Roman Catholic and Protestant faiths, however students from other faiths also attend the school.

+Although considered a secondary school, Lagan College operates a grammar entry using SEAG grades for 35% of its admissions.

 The school is situated on National Trust land, overlooking Belfast.
 It is named after the River Lagan, which flows through the city.
 It is one of Northern Ireland's most oversubscribed secondary schools.

+As of 2025, students at Lagan College were 32% Protestant, 36% Roman Catholic and 32% other.

 History

 Lagan College was founded as a response to the conflict in the community and to the religiously divided school system in Northern Ireland.
 Most Catholic children attended Catholic-maintained schools, while Protestant school children mainly attended state (controlled) schools.

 Origins

-In the early nineteen seventies a group of parents called ‘All Children Together’ wished to explore the idea of sharing their children’s education with other families of differing religious affiliations and cultural traditions.
+In the early 1970s a group of parents called ‘All Children Together’ wished to explore the idea of sharing their children’s education with other families of differing religious affiliations and cultural traditions.
 They sought to establish an “integrated school”.
 They published a paper in 1976 suggesting how it could be done, it was opposed by the churches.

 The 1978, Dunleath Act (Education NI) allowed existing schools to transform to integrated status.

 In 1981, Lagan College was the first integrated school to open.
 The school started in the Scout's Ardnavally Activity Centre with 28 pupils on roll.
 It moved into a redundant primary school at Castlereagh, and then into the Ulster Folk and Transport Museum owned Manor House at Cultra.
 It became a grant maintained school in 1984.
 A permanent site on National Trust land was found at Lisnabreeny and was housed in temporary facilities until September 1991.